bernie-skipole/indi/README.md

 # indiredis

-Python indi client package, suitable for a web or gui service.
+Python INDI client package, suitable for a web or gui service.
 With option of MQTT transmission.

-indi - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface
+INDI - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-Though indi is used for astronomical observatory use, it can also be used for any instrument control if appropriate indi drivers are available.
+Though INDI is used for astronomical observatory use, it can also be used for any instrument control if appropriate INDI drivers are available.

 This project provides a client, not drivers, nor indiserver.
 It is assumed that indiserver is installed and running at